Deccan famine of 1630–1632

-Account of Peter Mundy during Deccan Famine
+Account of Peter Mundy during Gujarat Famine

-Peter Mundy writes his first hand account of Deccan Famine as "The Gujarat famine began with a drought in 1630, attacks on crops by mice and locusts in the following year, and then excessive rain.
+Peter Mundy writes his first-hand account of the Gujarat famine as follows: "The Gujarat famine began with a drought in 1630, attacks on crops by mice and locusts in the following year, and then excessive rain.
 Famine and water-borne diseases created high mortality: 3 million died in 1631.
 People migrated towards less affected areas, many died on the way, and dead bodies blocked the roads.
 Both Persian and European sources tell the story of this famine, with a subverted cornucopoeia of grotesque consumption patterns: cattle-hide was eaten, dead men’s bones were ground with flour, cannibalism was frequent, and people fed on corpses.
 Carts belonging to banjaras (carriers) transporting grain from the more productive regions of Malwa were intercepted and supplies diverted to feed Shah Jahan’s royal army in Burhanpur, who were fighting territorial wars in the Deccan (southern) provinces.
 The pre-famine price of wheat was 1 mahmudi per man; in 1631 it had risen to 16.
 Imperial charitable practices of opening free kitchens and offering land revenue remission had limited effect.
 Gujarat was one of the main production centres for calico cloth and this trade was badly affected by the death and migration of weavers."